 Hosting friends and family this summer?
-Here's a Primer.
+Here's a primer.

-During the summer months our guest rooms really get a work out.
+During the summer months, our guest rooms really get a workout.
 Do you enjoy company or is this like a homework assignment for you?
 Do you try to make everyone feel welcome or do you think they are lucky to avoid the cost of a hotel room?

-If you have issues with those who are about to arrive it’s best to work out a way to deal with them in your heart before they arrive so that you aren’t driven insane.
-If you have a spouse and children at home be sure they know the temporary rules for keeping the peace.
+If you have issues with those who are about to arrive, it’s best to work out a way to deal with them in your heart before they arrive so that you aren’t driven insane.
+If you have a spouse and children at home, be sure they know the temporary rules for keeping the peace.
 “No matter how much you dislike what Aunt Sophie is saying, don’t talk religion with her!”
 Your children may wind up in the diplomatic corps.
 But remember it is your home and house rules can be created.
 Will you be cooking for everyone?
 Will you all be eating out?
 Do you need the TV off by a certain hour because you have a newborn at home?
 Whatever needs to be established to keep the peace is legitimate.

-Before we begin let me say that these instructions are geared for those who have a literal guest room.
-If you have a tiny studio apartment or a small one-bedroom in a big city you will still want to follow many of these suggestions.
+Before we begin, let me say that these instructions are geared for those who have a literal guest room.
+If you have a tiny studio apartment or a small one-bedroom in a big city, you will still want to follow many of these suggestions.
 The bottom line is that someone else's stuff is coming to your home and it’s bound to make you a little crazy.
 You want to tidy up before they all descend on you.

-The Multi Purpose Room
+The Multi-Purpose Room

 Will you be able to stay out of the room during your guest’s stay or will you have to work out a schedule that honors your ongoing needs as well as your guest’s privacy?
 Best to figure out your needs before your guest arrives and communicate them clearly.
 If you have a persnickety friend or family member they may decide it’s best to stay at a hotel in the area.

 Craft a Plan

 Remember a few Sundays ago when you were enjoying the Sunday paper with sections spread out all over the family room and coffee mugs collecting like flies on a watermelon in summer?
-Suddenly your mother-in-law called with news she’d be stopping by in 10 minutes.
+Then suddenly, your mother-in-law called with news she’d be stopping by in 10 minutes?
 Remember how different all that cozy chaos struck you when you knew that someone outside your family might see it and, Heaven forbid, judge you?

 Well, that’s what this exercise does.
 It gives you a fresh perspective on a room whose contents you may not even see when you enter.
 You’re immune to the environment.
 We want to change that to you being delighted you have landed in such a nurturing space.
 And that’s how we want your guest to feel as well.